Where Did The Salt In The Ocean Come From

 Volcanic Activity: A Subterranean Source

 Hydrothermal vent fluids are rich in metals and dissolved gases, creating unique ecosystems thriving on chemosynthesis rather than photosynthesis.
 The contribution of these vents to overall ocean salinity might be less than river input, but their impact on the chemical composition of the ocean, particularly near the vents themselves, is considerable.
-Furthermore, the study of these vents helps us understand the early stages of ocean chemistry and the origin of life on Earth.
+Beyond that, the study of these vents helps us understand the early stages of ocean chemistry and the origin of life on Earth.

 Atmospheric Deposition: A Less Obvious Contributor

-Furthermore, volcanic eruptions can release significant amounts of halogens directly into the atmosphere, which eventually dissolve in rainwater and are transported to the ocean.
+Beyond that, volcanic eruptions can release significant amounts of halogens directly into the atmosphere, which eventually dissolve in rainwater and are transported to the ocean.
 While the contribution from atmospheric deposition is less easily quantifiable than river input or volcanic emissions, it's a continuous process that subtly influences the overall salt balance.

 The Great Salt Balance: Inputs and Outputs